Skip to Content

 During our three days in Yellowstone, we could enjoy a little hiking and many awesome geological features.

-I’m talking cool geysers, awesome hot springs, several waterfalls, and even took in some scenic drives.
+I’m talking about cool geysers, awesome hot springs, and several waterfalls, and I even took in some scenic drives.

 We even returned to the lodge during the busiest part of the day to escape some of the crowds!